How We Test VPN Speed

 In order to get the most accurate results possible we’ve tested every VPN featured on our domain using a fiber optic, 1GB/s simultaneous upload and download line.

-This means that when we say you’re getting the fastest VPN on the market, you know you’re truly getting the fastest of the fast – no questions asked.
+This means that when we say you’re getting the fastest VPN on the market with fast VPN speed, you know you’re truly getting the fastest of the fast – no questions asked.

 Local Server Locations

 To increase accuracy even further we then continued to refine our process down to the granular level, guaranteeing the results you see will reflect what you should expect from a provider when connecting from within that country, province, or state.
 See instead of posting results that reflect how long a packet takes to travel from a VPN server, to the Speedtest.net node, and then back to our local testing location in Portland, Oregon (as all other review sites have), we found the fastest server located in each city and test from there.
 VPN speed vary and depends on location and time too.